 DNA methylation: From the whole genome to specific gene regions

 Zymo Research Corporation, The Epigenetics Company (www.zymoresearch.com), provides kits and reagents for studying DNA methylation and hydroxymethylation patterns.
-We recently talked with Zymo Research Scientist, Jill Petrisko, whose research focuses on region-specific DNA methylation, such as that of promoter elements, where methylation changes can be diagnostic for diseases like cancer.
 Distinct DNA methylation patterns in the promoter regions of those genes may lead to changes in their expression.
 These analyses can be informative for classifying pairs of samples with distinct gene expression patterns for a certain set of genes, e.g., tumor suppressors in tumor and adjacent normal tissue.

-This information can be sufficiently instructive for researchers screening and validating candidate biomarkers for future clinical application, for example.
+This information can be sufficiently instructive for researchers looking candidate biomarkers.
 Furthermore, the MSRE and real-time PCR method is a quick and inexpensive means for researchers with a background in real-time PCR to analyze DNA methylation differences in a specific subset of genes or CpG islands within specific promoters; thus, avoiding whole genome sequencing.

-Intact, methylated regions show high levels of amplification, whereas amplicons containing unmethylated cytosines at those specific restriction sites show late amplification, essentially as noise due to small amounts of nonspecific primer binding, as with the No Template Control sample.
+Intact, methylated regions show high levels of amplification, whereas amplicons containing unmethylated cytosines at those restriction sites show late amplification, essentially as noise due to small amounts of nonspecific primer binding, as with the No Template Control sample.
 Figure 1 provides a more detailed description of the procedure and the formula used to calculate percent methylation.

 Zymo Research offers both a fluorescence-based singleplex system (the SYTO9) and a version of the procedure for use with a probe for multiplexing.
-A major advantage of using the probe-based system is that it provides a higher level of specificity, such that unmethylated amplicons will be amplified much later, thus providing better discrimination between methylated and unmethylated fragments than traditional methylation sequencing.
+A major advantage of using the probe-based system is that unmethylated amplicons are amplified much later, and this provides better discrimination between methylated and unmethylated fragments than traditional methylation sequencing.

 Obtaining truly unmethylated standards